NASIG: Conference

 The North American Serials Interest Group held its first annual conference in June 1986 at Bryn Mawr College in Bryn Mawr, Pennsylvania.
 The NASIG conference has been held every year since in various locations in the US and Canada.
 Conferences are usually held in May or June, and have evolved from a focus on print serials to electronic journals to e-resources in general, more recently moving into scholarly communications.
 Originally, conferences were held on college campuses, with attendees staying in dormitories.
 The 2003 conference at Portland State University was the first conference with attendees staying in hotels, and all conference sessions were held on campus.
 In 2004, NASIG transitioned to housing the full conference in a hotel setting.

+During the COVID-19 pandemic in 2020 and 2021 the annual NASIG conference was online and not in person.
+Starting in 2025 the NASIG annual conference will alternate each year between in-person (even year) and online (odd year).

 Publications

 NASIG’s annual conference proceedings are published in the Serials Librarian (ISSN 0361-526X) as a double issue each year, with the conference presentation files available on SlideShare.
 In addition to the proceedings, NASIG publishes NASIG Newsletter (ISSN 1542-3417) on a quarterly basis.
 NASIG produces a variety of online material, including one blog with job announcements, another with news and announcements, and NASIGuides, short summaries of best practices and industry topics written by NASIG members.

+Beginning with the 2022 Conference, The NASIG Conference Proceedings (ISSN: 2995-214X) are published Open Access by Michigan Publishing.
+The content in the Proceedings is open access and freely available under the Creative Commons license.

+The NASIG Newsletter was not published from December 2020 to December 2023.